|About Transmission Symptoms Diagnosis Treatment Prevention|

 There are several tests to diagnose chlamydia, including PCR (polymerase chain reaction), Immunofluorescent assay (IFA) or bacterial culture.

-Supportive care such as nutritional support.
+Supportive care which may include nutritional support and fluid therapy.
 Remove discharge from the eyes with a warm, damp cloth.

 Vaccination: There is a vaccination available for Chlamydophila felis.
 It can reduce the severity of symptoms but doesn’t prevent infection in the first place.
 A small percentage of cats can develop side effects such as lethargy, lameness, depression, loss of appetite and fever.
 Therefore the vaccine is only recommended for high-risk cats.
 The use of this vaccine and as such the American Association of Feline Practitioners don’t recommend routine use of this vaccination.